allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 - defects are acceptable
 - working in projects

-If You are interested, here is a [link](https://www.youtube.com/watch?v=ru1-CYouPjg) to this talk.
+If you are interested, here is a [link](https://www.youtube.com/watch?v=ru1-CYouPjg) to this talk.

 Next lecture, I found very interesting, was a keynote: *„NoEstimates”* by Vasco Duarte.
 Vasco as he describes himself is: Product Manager, Scrum Master,